hicsail/opencat-pro/README.md

 # BYO-CAT
 BYO-CAT stands for build your own CAT.
 A fully customizable, open source platforms to create and manage Computer Adaptive Tests, better known as CATs.

-We use node for the frontend and backend is javascript along with a user portal API built on top of [framejs](https://github.com/jedireza/frame)
+Our user portal API is built on top of [framejs](https://github.com/jedireza/frame) and node, backed by a MongoDB database.

 Installation is a breeze with docker: